-The Charter High School for Law and Social Justice believes that families are essential partners in developing the academic and social skills of students.
-In order to achieve our goal of providing a high-quality education to all our students, we will actively engage and collaborate with students, parents, families, and community members.
+CHSLSJ believes that families are essential partners in developing the academic and social skills of students.
+To achieve our goal of providing a high-quality education to all our students, we will actively engage and collaborate with students, parents, families, and community members.

-Our School will create an inclusive and positive culture in order to encourage and foster involvement.
+Our School will create an inclusive and positive culture to encourage and foster involvement.

 Reports of suspected child abuse or maltreatment should be made immediately to the New York Statewide Central Register of Child Abuse and Maltreatment, commonly known as the Child Abuse Hotline, at 1-800-342-3720.

 * Provides parents with a tuition-free alternative

 * Charter schools are given more autonomy than zoned public schools

 * Charter schools can choose their curriculum

 * They control their budget

 * Charter schools are granted a charter after a rigorous review process

 * Charters must administer the same state tests as traditional zoned schools but are held to much higher performance standards on these tests.